I'm old enough to remember when the internet was 'new'.

 Here are my go-to tips for solving the most common culprits of slow page loading times:

 Optimise your images.95% of the time when I fix somebody's site speed, I find that the biggest issue was that their images hadn't been scaled or compressed properly.
 If you don't do anything else I recommend, please run your images through tinyjpg.com before you upload them - it takes a matter of seconds, but it will transform your website's load times.
 Likewise, don't use images that are larger in dimension than they need to be - if it's displayed at 500x500 on the page, uploading a 2000x2000 file is pure wastefulness.

 Don't use a big old bloated CMS if you're not sure you need to.If you've got at least rudimentary HTML knowledge, you don't need to use Wordpress to power a basic brochure site.
 Somehow it's become a sort of arbitrary standard that every website has to be powered by something, and I'm not entirely sure why.
-I'm not saying that you shouldn't use a third-party backend if you think you need to - it's fair enough if you do - but I do think that sometimes people tend to use Wordpress and other systems where they aren't needed.
+I'm not saying that you shouldn't use a third-party backend if you think you need to - it's fair enough if you do - but I do think that sometimes people tend to use Wordpress et al where it isn't needed.
 In some cases, it's overkill.

 Try to use as few resource calls as possible.Most modern websites are a smorgasbord of external assets with a dozen stylesheets for different things, JQuery, scripts, FontAwesome, Google Fonts, Google Analytics, Bootstrap, you name it.
 If you need them, you need them - but be aware that every single one is an extra thing the browser has to ask the server to send down the pipe.